Media studies: United States

-Mass communication, communication studies or simply 'Communication' are names that are used far more frequently than “media studies” for academic departments in the United States.
-However, the focus of such programs sometimes excludes certain media—film, book publishing, video games, etc. The title “media studies” may be used alone, to designate film studies and rhetorical or critical theory, or it may appear in combinations like “media studies and communication” to join two fields or emphasize a different focus.
-It involves the study of many emerging, contemporary media and platforms, with social media having boomed in recent years.
-Broadcast and cable TV is no longer the primary form of entertainment, with various screens offering worldwide events and pastimes around the clock.
-Proceeding are some examples of the evolution of some institutions that reside within the United States who have taken media studies under their wing and grown with it.
+Mass communication, communication studies or simply 'communication' are names that are used far more frequently than "media studies" for academic departments in the United States.
+However, the focus of such programs sometimes excludes certain media—film, book publishing, video games, etc. The title "media studies" may be used to designate film studies and rhetorical or critical theory, or it may appear in combinations like "media studies and communication" to join two fields or emphasize a different focus.
+It involves the study of many emerging contemporary media and platforms, with social media growing in popularity in recent years.
+Broadcast and cable television is no longer the primary form of entertainment, with various screens offering worldwide events and pastimes around the clock.
+Many institutions within the United States have since changed and revised their media studies programs.

-In 1999, the MIT Comparative Media Studies program started under the leadership of Henry Jenkins, since growing into a graduate program, MIT's largest humanities major, and, following a 2012 merger with the Writing and Humanistic Studies program, a roster of twenty faculty, including Pulitzer Prize-winning author Junot Diaz, science fiction writer Joe Haldeman, games scholar T. L. Taylor, and media scholars William Uricchio (a CMS co-founder), Edward Schiappa, and Heather Hendershot.
-Now named Comparative Media Studies/Writing, the department places an emphasis on what Jenkins and colleagues had termed "applied humanities": it hosts several research groups for civic media, digital humanities, games, computational media, documentary, and mobile design, and these groups are used to provide graduate students with research assistantships to cover the cost of tuition and living expenses.
+In 1999, the MIT Comparative Media Studies program started under the leadership of Henry Jenkins.
+The program has since grown to include a graduate program; it is MIT's largest humanities major, and, following a 2012 merger with the Writing and Humanistic Studies program, now has a roster of twenty faculty, including Pulitzer Prize-winning author Junot Díaz, science fiction writer Joe Haldeman, games scholar T. L. Taylor, and media scholars William Uricchio (a CMS co-founder), Edward Schiappa, and Heather Hendershot.
+Now named Comparative Media Studies/Writing, the department places an emphasis on what Jenkins and colleagues have termed "applied humanities": it hosts several research groups for civic media, digital humanities, games, computational media, documentary, and mobile design, and these groups are used to provide graduate students with research assistantships to cover the cost of tuition and living expenses.
 The incorporation of Writing and Humanistic Studies also placed MIT's Science Writing program, Writing Across the Curriculum, and Writing and Communications Center under the same roof.